Fast Large Language Model Collaborative Decoding via Speculation: Collaborative Decoding via Speculation

 \begin{theorem} Let $\mathcal M_q$ be the proposer and $\mathcal M_p$ be the verifier, then the expected speed improvement factor of the alternate proposal framework is $\frac{(1 - \alpha^{\gamma_q}) (1 + c)}{(1 - \alpha)(1 + c \gamma_q - \alpha^{\gamma_p} c)}$. \end{theorem} \begin{proof} When the bonus token is generated, the proposer only needs to generate $\gamma_{q} - 1$ new tokens; otherwise, it must generate $\gamma_{q}$ tokens.
 The probability of generating the bonus token is the probability that all proposal tokens in the last cycle were accepted, which is $\alpha^{\gamma_p}$.
 Therefore, the expected time spent on proposal and verification is $\alpha^{\gamma_p} \left(1 + c (\gamma_{q} - 1)\right) + (1 - \alpha^{\gamma_p})(1 + c\gamma_{q})$.
 Then the factor can be derived following the process in ~\cref{apd:proof_of_improvement}. \end{proof}

-In \cref{cor:weighted_effectiveness}, we proved that in the weighted ensemble scenario, the speculative-based ensemble is never slower than the vanilla ensemble and is typically faster.
-In this subsection, with the alternate proposal framework, we extend this conclusion to other types of two-model ensembles.
+In \cref{cor:weighted_effectiveness}, we proved that in the weighted ensemble scenario, the Naive-CoS is never slower than the vanilla collaborative decoding and is typically faster.
+In this subsection, with the alternate proposal framework, we extend this conclusion to any form of two-model collaboration.